The-Marcy-Lab-School-Code-Challenges/cc-04-loops-control-flow/README.md

 sumOfFourAndSix() //returns 41832
 ```

-2. Write a function named `oddAndEvenInFifteen` that will console.log if a number is odd or even between 0 and 15.
+2. Write a function named `oddAndEvenToN` that takes in an integer argument and will console.log if a number is odd or even between 0 and the given arguemnt.
 ```
 oddAndEvenInFifteen()
 // first five console.logs: